m-soro/Project_1/README.md

 - Youtube
 - LinkedIn Learning
+- My app tester J.K.
 - Sound effects and music from Mixkit.co
-- My app tester J.K.
-- And the excellent instructors at PerScholas
+- And the excellent instructors at Per Scholas